 Mourning Doves Have a Famous Ancestor

-Mourning doves are considered closely related to the late, lamented passenger pigeons.
+Mourning doves are in the pigeon family and are considered closely related to the late, lamented passenger pigeons.

 These doves are still hunted as a game bird in many areas and are easy prey for outdoor cats.
 However, I haven’t read any concerns about population decline.
 It’s estimated that there are more than 100 million mourning doves.